clivetong/Talks/Build2025/README.md

 - Agents, agents, agents
 - Orchestration of Agents
 - Agents talking to tools (MCP) or Agents (A2A)
-- CoPilot taking on issues, producing a PR in backgroudn and then working collaboratively to solve a problem
+- CoPilot taking on issues, producing a PR in background and then working collaboratively to solve a problem

 ---